Jobs & Lisa

 What She Built From It

-Jobs died in 2011.
+Jobs died in October 2011, of pancreatic cancer, at 56.
 Lisa has said the relationship improved in his final years.
+He told her he loved her.
 The improvement does not undo the formation.
 It is, if anything, another data point in the map: even at the end, the wound required the dying man to do what he had spent her childhood unable to do.

 ---